MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/preview-environments.md

 We need your feedback on the preview!
 Let us know about your experiences with the new version.
 You can provide feedback on Viva Engage (formerly Yammer) by following these steps:

-1. Go to [Public preview](https://www.yammer.com/dynamicsnavdev/#/threads/inGroup?type=in_group&feedId=177710096384) group on Viva Engage.
+1. Go to [Business Central Public preview group](https://www.yammer.com/dynamicsnavdev/#/threads/inGroup?type=in_group&feedId=177710096384) on Viva Engage.
 2. If you haven't joined the group yet, select **Join group**.
 [Learn more about Business Central partner community on Viva Engage](../join-viva-engage.md).
 3. Share your thoughts, ask questions, or seek clarifications on any aspect of the preview release.
 Just add your comment or question in the **Share something with this group** box and select **Post**.
 Or feel free to respond to another post.
 4. If you encounter any issues or glitches during your testing, please help us by posting them as bugs.
 Just include the hashtag `#Bug`in your post along with the following information, if you can: